 The Danish ECT/MRI project

-The project examines the effect, side effects and risk of recurrence in patients with depression who are being treated with electroconvulsive therapy (ECT).
-The project makes use of the latest MRI techniques and blood tests and aims to develop a method that predicts how individual patients respond to treatment in regards to both favourable and adverse effects.
-The project is scheduled for completion in 2019.
+The project investigates the effect, side effects and risk of relapse in patients with depression treated with electroconvulsive therapy (ECT).
+The project uses the latest MR methods and blood tests, and the goal is to develop a method of predicting how the individual patient responds to the treatment both for beneficial effects and side effects.

 |Although electroconvulsive therapy (ECT) has been the most effective method of treating severe depression in 80 years, we neither understand its mechanism or background for ECT-related memory problems.
 This contributes to the fact that we have no reliable predictors that can predict the beneficial effect and the risk of relapse as well as memory problems in the individual patient.
 In addition, some patients will drop the treatment because of the concern that memory problems are due to a permanent brain injury.
 Therefore, we are working on the Danish ECT / MRI project, that aims to create new knowledge regarding the above-mentioned issues.|

 Purpose: We want to investigate the brain in patients with severe depression before and after electroconvulsive therapy (ECT), and after 6 months of control with the aim of:

 1. throw light on the mechanisms of ECT to find predictors for favorable results, early relapses and side effects.

 2. examine the extent and background of the influence on the memory function.

 3. examine the brain tissue so that a possible harmful effect of ECT treatment can be excluded.